-The various nations and forces within the Iron Kingdoms are represented by the different Factions.
-Armies are made up of models from a single Faction and can also include Mercenaries that will work for that Faction.
+The various nations and tribes within the Iron Kingdoms are represented by the different Factions.
+Armies are made up of models from a single Faction and can also include Minions that will work for that Faction.
 When a rule references "Faction" it refers to the Faction of the model carrying the rule.
-On a Mercenary model, for instance, "friendly Faction warjack" means "friendly Mercenary warjack," while the same text on a Cygnar model means "friendly Cygnar warjack."
+On a Minion model, for instance, "friendly Faction warbeast" means "friendly Minion warbeast," while the same text on a Trollblood model means "friendly Trollblood warbeast."

-The names of the models and units in WARMACHINE appear on two lines that describe what the model is called and what type of model it is.
+The names of the models and units in HORDES appear on two lines that describe what the model is called and what type of model it is.
 Each model also has a name that appears on its stat profile.
-Rules in WARMACHINE can refer to a model by any of these identifiers.
+Rules in HORDES can refer to a model by any of these identifiers.
 Additionally, a model can be identified by its own rules; for this to apply to a unit, however, all models in the unit must have the identifying rule.

-EXAMPLE: The Knights Exemplar unit has the name "Knights Exemplar" (listed on the first line) and is a "Protectorate Unit" (listed on the second line).
-This unit could be referenced specifically as Knights Exemplar, as a Protectorate unit, as a unit, or as Exemplars.
+EXAMPLE: The Pyg Bushwhacker unit has the name "Pyg Bushwhackers" (listed on the first line) and is a "Trollblood Unit" (listed on the second line).
+This unit could be referenced specifically as Pyg Bushwhackers, as a Trollblood unit, as a unit, or as Pygs.